 Rajwinder Sahota, Immigration Solicitor

 Raj joined the Law Centre in August 2017.
-She is an accredited Senior Caseworker under the Law Society’s Immigration and Asylum Accreditation Scheme.
-She specialises in complex asylum and human rights claims, trafficking cases, and applications based on domestic violence.
-She has experience of litigation in the First-tier and Upper Tribunals of the Immigration and Asylum Chamber as well as bringing judicial review challenges.
+She is an accredited Supervisor and Senior Caseworker under the Law Society’s Immigration and Asylum Accreditation Scheme.
+She specialises in complex asylum and human rights claims, trafficking cases, and applications based on domestic abuse.
+She has experience of litigation in the First-tier and Upper Tribunals of the Immigration and Asylum Chamber as well as representing clients in judicial review challenges.

 Raj read law at the University of East Anglia and holds a Master’s degree in Human Rights Law from the University of Nottingham.
-Her interest in human rights theory and practice led to attend a summer programme on ‘International Human Rights Law’ at Oxford University and volunteer as a Country Coordinator for El Salvador, Honduras and Nicaragua at Amnesty International UK.
-I am an accredited supervisor.
+Her interest in human rights theory and practice led her to attend a summer programme on ‘International Human Rights Law’ at Oxford University and volunteer as a Country Coordinator for El Salvador, Honduras and Nicaragua at Amnesty International UK.

 Deborah Acquaah, Immigration Caseworker

 Deborah joined the law centre in January 2020.
 She is leading our EU Settlement Scheme project assisting clients, particularly vulnerable individuals, to submit applications for immigration status.